HannimalCrackers/DHUM_73000/assignment2-mfp.md

 This research was done primarily for myself, as I was curious about my own cravings, but those looking to see what kind of exploration may be done with downloaded personal MFP data (or looking for some very tenuous evidence that indulging now and then will not instantly doom their diet) may also be interested in reading on.
 I explored this question with my downloaded personal data from MFP, utilizing fields that captured date along with calories consumed, sugar consumed – which was provided in grams, and protein and fat consumed – both also provided in grams.

+In order to better compare sugar, protein and fat intake to overall caloric intake, I created calculated fields in Tableau to convert them from grams to calories.

+Then I had a look at my data.
+I had not always been careful about making sure nutritional breakdowns were included for the items I’d logged.
+I went back to the app and went through day by day updating items where I could, and making note of when the information simply wasn’t available (usually due to eating out at a restaurant that did not provide such information).

+I decided to completely exclude the days that I didn’t have complete nutrition details.
+To accomplish this I set up a separate spreadsheet with a column titled Date and second column titled Nutrition Unknown.
+I filled this in with the dates for which I lacked complete information, and typed an X into the Nutrition Unknown column.
+I married this information to the MFP data by performing a left join on the Date field.

+Last, I needed to select a date range to analyze.
+My first day using MFP was October 9, 2017 but I didn’t capture everything I ate that day.
+So I decided to start my analysis on October 10, 2017 and look at all available information through the end of that year.